As an FEC owner or operator, it's important to develop and follow a detailed attraction maintenance plan.

 Preventative maintenance is just what it sounds like.
 It’s routine maintenance that is conducted—even when nothing is wrong—to prevent any unplanned service interruptions and to keep everything running smoothly.

 Attractions are huge investments!
-You need to be prepared to properly attend their care if you want them to withstand the test of time.
+You need to be prepared to properly attend to their care if you want them to withstand the test of time.

 If you own a trampoline park, for example, how often do you inspect the springs of the trampoline?
 Are there any missing springs?
 Are the coils still wound tightly?
 Are they clean?